 Based on the lane graph, an optimal lane path is produced at lane-level optimizer 712 and transmitted to the traveler in the form of lane changing and turning movement route guidance instructions 713.
-If the traveler changes lanes at 714, engine 700 determines at 715 whether the vehicle is 60 still in the set of lanes deemed by the lane graph to be connected to the optimal lane path.
+If the traveler changes lanes at 714, engine 700 determines at 715 whether the vehicle is 65 still in the set of lanes deemed by the lane graph to be connected to the optimal lane path.
 If the traveler is still in a "connected" lane, lane-level optimizer 712 updates the instructions to the traveler based on the current lane.
 Otherwise, engine 700 returns to the link-level optimizer 709.

-65 the traveler is on a road segment on the current advised link path, and if so the lane graph 711 is updated to reflect the new position in the network.
+When it is detected at 716 that the traveler has moved to a new road segment, engine 700 determines at 717 whether the traveler is on a road segment on the current advised link path, and if so the lane graph 711 is updated to reflect the new position in the network.
 Otherwise, the engine returns to the link-level optimizer 709.
 In this way, the traveler's location in relation to the region-wide network is continually tracked by engine 700, which uses simulation coupled with link-level optimizer 709 and lane-level optimizer 712 to guide the traveler.